acmattson3/handwriting-data/README.md

 # handwriting-data
-A way to gather and provision handwriting data.
+A way to gather and provision handwriting data, as well as some ways to use handwriting data (handwriting synthesis, copying (GCODE), and displaying (SVG))

 ## Creating Data (complete)
 The data gathering portion involves a basic OpenCV drawing program used to collect pixel data of a user's pen strokes as they write.

-The program begins by asking for the user's information, including their name and general location.
-The program also automatically gathers the start/end time, program version, and drawing window size.
+The program begins by asking for the user's name.
+It then asks the user how they want to use the program (prompt-mode for generating JSON data, and non-prompt-mode for generating SVG's or GCODE).
 Then, the interactive writing program launches.
-The text window provides the user with a prompt.
+In prompt mode, the text window provides the user with a prompt.
 The user writes this prompt using a digital tablet (such as a [Gaomon Tablet](https://gaomon.net/)), writing within the drawing window.
-As the user writes, the program records the resulting cursor events (mouse up/down) and movement data (x/y coordinates and timing) in memory.
+The program logs the writing, recording each pen stroke in the form of a JSON file.
+This is how the handwriting data is created.
+In non-prompt mode, the user can draw freely in a window of their chosen size and save that data as an SVG or GCODE file.

 ## Storing Data (complete)
-After the user completes a prompt or writes something custom, that data can be stored in a few different ways:
+After the user completes a prompt (prompt-mode) or writes something custom (non-prompt-mode), that data can be stored in a few different ways (as previously stated):
 1. A GCODE file format, given a user's screen's pixel/mm ratio (by pressing 'g' on the keyboard)
 2. An SVG file format (by pressing 's' on the keyboard)
-3. A JSON file format (by pressing 'enter' on the keyboard)
+3. A JSON file format (by pressing 'enter' on the keyboard) (prompt-mode only)

 ### GCODE Format (complete)
 Converting the writing data to GCODE exactly copies the user's input data, millimeter by millimeter, into GCODE.
 This allows users with a CNC writing robot (or modified 3D printer, like me) to repeatedly and exactly copy their own or somebody else's handwriting.
 There are many applications for this file format, such as: